AbhishekPatil132/Business-Consultancy-website/README.md

   <p>This project is licensed under the MIT License.
 See the <code>LICENSE</code> file for more information.</p>

   <h2>Acknowledgments</h2>
-  <p>If you have any questions or suggestions, feel free to connect with me on <a href="https://www.linkedin.com/in/abhishek-patil-2181a6230/">LinkedIn</a>.</p>
+  <p>If you have any questions or suggestions, feel free to connect with me and ask on <a href="https://www.linkedin.com/in/abhishek-patil-2181a6230/">LinkedIn</a>.</p>
 </body>
 </html>